> Top Tour Destinations in Northern Israel > Chastellet / Vadum Iacob

 Touring Chastellet

 Chastellet is still being excavated and has not yet been developed for tourism, but it is accessible.
 It can be reached from road 91, next to its bridge over the Jordan River (‘Gesher Benot Yaakov’).
-A dirt road leads to the base of the site, which can be appreciated both from its top, and by circling its walls.
+A dirt road leads to the site’s base, which can be appreciated both from its top and by circling its walls.
 Next to the fort is a short yet beautiful trail along the western bank of the Jordan River.

 A tour to Chastellet can be combined with a day tour in the north.